Updated 23 September 2023

 For the data subjects based in the E.U., EEA and the U.K., if you wish to confirm that Frost & Sullivan is processing your personal data or for accessing the personal data we may have about you, please contact us at email@example.com.

-You have a right to request correction of inaccurate information, deletion of Information, and to instruct us to stop processing your Information.
+You have a right to request correction of inaccurate information, deletion of Information, and to instruct us to stop or restrict the processing of your Information.
 If you’d like more information or would like to make such a request, please contact us at firstname.lastname@example.org.

-We verify that any data transfer outside of EEA or UK is subject to E.U. or UK adequacy requirements, Standard Contractual Clauses, UK International Data Transfer Agreements, or Binding Corporate Rules.
+We verify that any data transfer outside of EEA or UK is subject to E.U. or UK adequacy requirements, Standard Contractual Clauses, UK International Data Transfer Agreements, Binding Corporate Rules or is covered under the EU-US Data Privacy Framework (EU-US DPF) and the UK Extension to the EU-UK DPF.
 We may transfer data necessary for the performance of a contract between us.
 In situations where data needs to be transferred to a country or a region where these measures do not apply, we will seek explicit consent from you before making such a transfer.